-- Apologies. - 2.
-Confirmation of the minutes of the previous Annual General Meeting held on Wednesday the 25th of September 2019. - 3.
-To receive, consider and adopt the financial reports of the company for the year ending 31st May 2020 and the reports by the Directors and Auditors thereon. - 4.
-Confirmation of CAAS as Auditors for 2021. - 5.
-No Special Resolutions Listed. - 6.
+- 1. Apologies. - 2.
+Confirmation of the minutes of the previous Annual General Meeting held on Tuesday the 29th of September 2020. - 3.
+To receive, consider and adopt the financial reports of the company for the year ending 31st May 2021 and the reports by the Directors and Auditors thereon. - 4.
+Confirmation of Livestock Audit Services Pty Ltd as Auditors for 2022. - 5.
+To consider and, if thought fit, pass the special Resolutions Listed below: - (i) Change of board meetings from monthly to quarterly and it is also up to the boards discretion to meet any other time in between the minimum quarterly meetings. - 6.
 To elect the Board of Directors in accordance with the requirements of the constitution of the company. - 7.
 Appointment of Legal Advisor. - 8.
 To consider and, if thought fit, pass the Ordinary Resolutions set out below;